-- the competitive environment and other trends in our industry; - changes in our operating costs, including fuel, which can be volatile; - labor disputes and our ability to attract and retain qualified personnel; - the timing of the disposal of our remaining MD-80 aircraft and the amounts of potential lease termination payments with lessors and sublease payments from sublessees; - our significant indebtedness; - compliance with our financial covenants; - potential downgrades of our credit ratings and the availability of financing; - the implementation of our growth strategy; - our ability to meet our cost reduction goals; - operational disruptions; - general economic conditions, as well as economic conditions in the geographic regions we serve; - the concentration of our revenue from a few key markets; - · actual or threatened terrorist attacks; global instability and potential U.S. military actions or activities; - insurance costs; - · changes in laws and regulations; - increases in government fees and taxes; - our inability to achieve or maintain profitability; - fluctuations in our quarterly results; - an aircraft accident or incident; - liability and other claims asserted against us; - our reliance on automated systems; and - our reliance on third-party vendors and partners.
+- the competitive environment and other trends in our industry; - changes in our operating costs, including fuel, which can be volatile; - labor disputes and our ability to attract and retain qualified personnel; - the amounts of potential lease termination payments with lessors for our remaining MD-80 leased aircraft and related sublease payments from sublessees; - our significant indebtedness; - compliance with our financial covenants; - potential downgrades of our credit ratings and the availability of financing; - the implementation of our growth strategy; - our ability to meet our cost reduction goals; - operational disruptions; - general economic conditions, as well as economic conditions in the geographic regions we serve; - the concentration of our revenue from a few key markets; - · actual or threatened terrorist attacks; global instability and potential U.S. military actions or activities; - insurance costs; - changes in laws and regulations; - increases in government fees and taxes; - our inability to achieve or maintain profitability; - fluctuations in our quarterly results; - an aircraft accident or incident; - liability and other claims asserted against us; - · our reliance on automated systems; and - our reliance on third-party vendors and partners.